JakDaniels/BlenderScripts/README.md

 -----------------

 This script converts mesh tiles produced by L3DT into a single mesh that can be imported into OpenSim.
-It's a blender script and it assumes the following prerequisites:
+It's a shell script that uses Blender to do the hard work and it assumes the following prerequisites:

 You have a directory structure something like this